Divya-5/Javascript-Deep-Dive-Concepts/callbacks_eventloop.md

 # What happens when things are slow?
 Blocking - code that is slow
 console.log is not slow
-Eg: while loop from 1 to billion is slow, network requests, image requests are slow
+Eg) while loop from 1 to billion is slow, network requests, image requests are slow

 Things which are slow and on that stack are what are blocking means.
 The problem is because we are running are code in the browsers.
 Browsers don't give us -- well they do give us synchronous AJAX request but id we use while request which is synchronous.
 If we request something, i can't do anything.
 The browser is blocked, it's stuck , it can't do anything until those requests complete.
 That's because if that call stack has things on it.
 We've got the synchronous request, the browsers can't do anything else.
 It can't render, it can't run any other code,it's stuck.
 Not ideal, right if we want people to have nice fluid UIs, we can't block the stack.